 - nursing care homes - provide the same support as a residential home, but with nursing staff on site 24 hours a day.

-In Barnsley, all of our care homes are run privately.
-You can find a care home, look at the services provided and read reviews on the website of the Care Quality Commission.
-You can use the website Live Well Barnsley to find local care homes or read our guide to older people's services.
+In Barnsley all of our care homes are run privately.
+You can find a care home, look at the services provided and read reviews on the Care Quality Commission website.

 Choosing a care home